H4C: Excellence and modesty in Saint-Henri

 “I am very proud of where we started and where we are now.
-I feel like we’ve brought the restaurant where we want it to be, and now we just have to keep going.
-The work, the team, the wines, the food and wine pairings, the symbiosis between the room and the kitchen, the unity.
-Our approach to customers is unique, I think at H4C we are here to take good care of our customers, to make them have a pleasant and memorable evening. »
+I feel like we’ve brought the restaurant to where we want it to be, and now we just have to keep going.
+The work, the team, the wines, the food and wine pairings, the symbiosis between the room and the kitchen, the unity… Our approach to clients is unique, I think that at H4C, we are here to take good care of our clients, to make them spend a pleasant and memorable evening. »

-We love the welcoming service in the dining room, the superb décor, the exceptional food and the beautiful terrace in summer.
-For a gourmet meal, the chic restaurant is certainly worth remembering!
+We love H4C for its welcoming service, beautiful space and delicious and creative fresh food.
+Of course, we can’t forget about the beautiful terrace in summer.
+For a gourmet meal, this chic restaurant is certainly worth remembering!